by Daphne Preston-Kendal

 vector-binary-search procedure, in neither SRFI is the option provided to control whether the index of the leftmost or rightmost matching element of the vector is returned.
 They also use a C-style

 vector-binary-search, as the name implies, can only be used on Scheme vectors.
-Use on other sequence types, such as the homogenous numeric vectors of SRFI 160, is not foreseen.
+Use on other sequence types, such as the homogeneous numeric vectors of SRFI 160, is not foreseen.

 As binary search is notoriously tricky to implement correctly (especially in light of its apparent simplicity), a correct implementation which is generalizable to any sequence type (including one that a programmer might define themselves) is a useful building block for fast search applications.